 I thought our quick 10 minute lesson on Estimating Quotients with Double-Digit Divisors deserved one more visual.

 We've set up our Kahn Academy accounts using student CPS gmail accounts.
-I have added myself as a coach for each student according to their math block and they currently have two assignments that we have worked on in class together.
-I will use the Kahn Academy unit tests as TASK scores when it makes sense.
+I have added myself as a coach for each student according to their math block and they currently have several assignments (combination of videos and exercises) that we have worked on in class together.
+I will use the Kahn Academy unit tests as TASK scores (15% of grades) as completion and quiz scores.

 Take a moment and log onto Kahn Academy with your student and check out the units in the 5th grade course.
 You can add yourself as their coach too!

 Block 1-3: Chapter 2 of GO Math! is simply titled "Divide Whole Numbers".
 This is what we do the entire chapter without diving into decimals or fractional remainders, we divide.
 First we estimate quotients, then we divide.
 We divide using models (base tens).
 We divide using a partial quotients.
 We divide using diagrams.
 While the lessons are short, the process of division does require patience, a solid math fact foundation and organization.

 Block 2: 10/18/19

 Block 1: While there will be adjustments made to our pacing and lesson selection for these blended math groups, the current plan for chapter 1 is to address a lesson a day.
 Students will have a variety of opportunities for engagement; note-taking (with scaffolds), "math on the spot video" guided problem solving, math talks and nightly homework practice that should not exceed 30 minutes.